zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 unload of the plugin**.
 The execution of the code should be done by the `eval` builtin in the same order as they are passed to the call.

+The code should be executed in the plugin's directory, in the current shell.

 The mechanism thus provides another way, side to the [unload function](#246_unload_function), for the plugin to participate in the process of unloading it.
+##### Adoption Status

+It's a recent addition to the standard and only one plugin manager, Zplugin, implements it.

 ## 4. `@zsh-plugin-run-on-update` call